-6. Rotating Field Windings (Reading taken between the two red & white wires connected to the (+), and (-) terminals of the exciter rotor as shown.

-7. Suppressor.
-(Infinite readings between both yellow leads lifted from the (+) and (-) terminals on the exciter rotor.)
-A shorted suppressor will destroy the rotating field and cause the AC output voltage to drop to zero.
+- Rotating Field Windings Readings taken between the two red & white wires connected to the (+) and (-) terminals of the exciter rotor as shown. - 7.
+Suppressor.
+Infinite readings between both yellow leads lifted from the (+) and (-) terminals on the exciter rotor.
+A short in the suppressor will cause a loss of the rotating field.
+AC output voltage will drop to zero.